Drewlove/green-dragons-client/WorkNotes.md

 CLIENT: implement getting lists, and forms with HTTP methods for forms, using user profile as a template
 API: Create service and router, create tests with users as template

-Challenges

-Community
 Subcommunity

 THEN
-work with user related data, user challenges, use rcommunities and user transactions
+work with user related data... user challenges, user communities and user transactions

 ***NEXT UP:***
 Finish challenges,